node-pcap/node_pcap/README.md

 analyze packets.  `libpcap` is a packet capture library used by programs like `tcpdump` and `wireshark`.
 It has been tested on OSX and Linux.

-Sadly, `node_pcap` is _not done_ yet.
-While it is incomplete, it is still already useful for capturing and manipulating packets in JavaScript.
-The best example of this so far is `http_trace`, described below.
+`node_pcap` is useful for many things, but it does not yet understand all common protocols.
+A popular reason to use this package is `examples/http_trace`, described below.

 ## Why?